 “I’ve asked many of my clients, ‘Why do you have this problem?
 Why did you drop out in 8th grade?
 Why do you have this lengthy arrest record?,’” says Jill Carter, a state delegate (D-41) and defense lawyer.
 “Way too often, they’ll tell me they’ve been lead-poisoned.”

-Just as higher blood lead levels have been associated with lower IQ and struggles with learning and behavior, early lead exposure correlates with higher rates of arrests for adults, several studies have found.

-While his neighbors say that Gray showed little signs of impairment, one lawyer who defended him in court says the effects of lead on Freddie’s brain were manifest.
+While his neighbors say that Gray showed few signs of impairment, one lawyer who defended him in court says the effects of lead on Freddie’s brain were manifest.
 “It was clear to me that there were some lead issues,” says the attorney, who did not want to be identified.
 “His reading and writing weren’t good.
 There’d be no way he could make it through college.
 He wasn’t unintelligent, but you wondered just how far he could go.”

 A bail bondman the family hired to bail Freddie out of jail said he’d have to take over the reading of charges when Freddie stumbled over them.
 “He couldn’t make out words like ‘eluding’ or ‘fleeing,’” says Quinton “Toak” Reid.
 “He had a lot of street smarts, though.
 He was just trying to survive out here.
 People feel like they can take care of their families at age 16 by selling drugs.
 That’s all they can do.”

-.

-*****

-Sandtown-Winchester, home to around 8,500 people, is one of the city’s poorest neighborhoods, and one of the tightest.
+And Freddie knew his neighborhood.
+Sandtown-Winchester, home to around 8,500 people, is one of the city’s poorest areas.
+Less well known: It’s also one of the tightest.
 “Everybody here is cousins, almost literally,” says Reid.
 “This is the wrong community for something like Freddie Gray to happen because they take care of their own here.”
-Outsiders, including the police, are viewed as interlopers, hardly part of the family.
-In contrast to its foreboding reputation, however, Sandtown people sit on stoops and talk, sometimes even to curious strangers.

 Though Freddie was known as “Pepper” on the street, he was just as often called “Nephew” or “Cuzz” by any number of men in the neighborhood.
 Mike Coner called him “Nephew” because his nieces went to school with Gray.
-In turn, other neighbors said, Freddie called them “Big Daddy,” “Mama,” or “Uncle.”
+In turn, other neighbors say, Freddie called them “Big Daddy,” “Mama,” or “Uncle.”

 “Uncle” Will Tyler qualifies as a street relative because Freddie knew his daughter, Aaliyah.
 He runs a nonprofit that tries to keep kids busy in an era when many rec centers have closed, organizing basketball tournaments and other athletic events for Gilmor Homes youths.
-He says he temporarily gives “kids a place to go.
-They haven’t had one for a long time.
+“I give kids a place to go,” he says.
+“They haven’t had one for a long time.
 They’re tired of their illegal activities, of being arrested all the time.”

 As a young man, Gray would take part in basketball round robins that Tyler had put together, playing a variety of positions with daring and skill.
 “He was a good kid who did what kids do,” says Tyler.
 Gray had a bit of gumption, he adds: “He wasn’t lazy.
 He had a thing about himself.
 I always told Freddie he could get a job if he worked at it.
 The thing is he wanted to go into justice, law enforcement.
 When all this happened, he was looking at going to CCBC, up at Liberty.”